PyrokinesisStudio/Camera-Cropper-Splitter/README.md

 * Enable it by checking the box in the Addons list (the addon’s name is “Camera crop & split”)
 * Now you should find it in the Render Properties

+## All current features :

+* **Crop using borders :** after defining a region with Ctrl+B in your active camera, this button changes the resolution and X-Y shift values of the camera to match the region you defined.
+The red rectangle you drew is now useless and most likely deformed.
+You can therefore disable it by unchecking "Border" in the render settings.
+* **Split :** will split your camera view in multiple tiles by dividing the render resolution and animating the X-Y camera shift values, depending on the number of tiles and tiling order you defined
+* **Number of tiles :** allows you to chose by how many tiles you want your frame to be divided
+* **Tiling order :** allows you to chose how the tiles should be animated.
+The indicated direction is the general movement, i.e. "Top to bottom" means "from Top left to top right, then once the line is finished go down".
+In the future I would like to use big icons with arrows to make this much easier to read and much more informative at the same time.

 ## Using the splitting feature :

 * Select the number of tiles and tiling order and click on “Split”